-Core rotations are required rotations that include both a preceptor evaluation and a post rotation examination and, in some cases, small group participation.
-Core rotations include: family medicine, internal medicine, surgery, pediatrics, cardiology, psychiatry, obstetrics/gynecology, emergency medicine, and critical care at AZCOM in-system rotation facilities.
-There are also required rotations in subspecialty medicine, subspecialty surgery, rural/underserved medicine, and primary care medicine.
-Primary Care rotations may be done at either in-system or approved out-of-system sites.
-All other required rotations must be done in-system.
+Core rotations are required rotations that include assessment by a preceptor evaluation and a post rotation examination and, in some cases, small group participation.
+Core rotations include: Family Medicine, Internal Medicine, Surgery, Pediatrics, Cardiology, Psychiatry, Obstetrics/Gynecology, Emergency Medicine, and Critical Care at AZCOM in-system rotation facilities.
+There is also a required elective rotation in third year.
+All required rotations, including the third year elective and rural rotations must be done in-system.

 Required Elective Rotations

 Students must successfully complete a minimum of 24 weeks of elective rotations during their fourth year in recognized disciplines of medicine.
 Students may also schedule a four week elective at an approved site in international medicine and/or research.

 Fourth year students complete required rotations in sub-specialty Surgery, Emergency Medicine and Critical Care.
 They may complete a maximum of 16 weeks of elective rotations in any one discipline.

-Elective clinical rotations may be done at osteopathic, allopathic, or military institutions.
-To be eligible for academic credit, elective rotation schedules must be planned with the assistance of, and approval by, the appropriate clinical department chair.
+Elective and selective clinical rotations may be done at preapproved osteopathic, allopathic, or military institutions.
+To be eligible for academic credit, elective rotation schedules must be planned with the assistance of, and approval by, the appropriate clinical Department Chair.

 There is a one to two week holiday break at the end of the calendar year during the third and fourth years.
 In addition, there is a one week break for senior week/graduation preparation culminating in graduation for fourth year students.

 Students may arrange academic breaks to attend out-of-area interviews, study for and/or take COMLEX-USA Level 2 CE, and/or Level 2 PE.